 College is an exciting time.
 Whether your child is starting as a freshman or returning for senior year, new friends, new roommates and new places to call “home” await.

 Ease the transition and save money in the process by helping decorate their personal spaces using these DIY tricks.
 Instead of buying new, you can turn used furniture into stunning and sophisticated statement pieces perfect for campus life.
+Many people like to buy new furniture, me included!
+However, you need to buy furniture that will last a long time, for example, you could buy a bench made of recycled plastic boards.
+It’s good for the environment and it’s easy to keep clean!
+Perfect!

 You’ve spent enough on books… how will you afford a bookcase or desk to hold them?
 For a great look without the hefty price tag, seek out items at flea markets, yard sales, thrift stores or simply ask relatives.
 You have a better chance of finding a one-of-a-kind piece, and you can haggle with the sellers for lower prices.